Cardiac

 We can:

-• advise the safest way to resume physical activity
+- advise the safest way to resume physical activity

-• discuss medication issues
+- discuss medication

-• offer reassurance, advice and support to help you make positive lifestyle changes, such as giving up smoking, changing your diet or becoming more active
+- offer reassurance, advice and support to help you make positive lifestyle changes, such as giving up smoking, changing your diet or becoming more active

-• Provide expert individualised advice regarding modifying your risk factors for heart disease.
+- provide expert individualised advice regarding modifying your risk factors for heart disease

 Where do we see patients?